Overwhelm is one of those feelings no one enjoys.

 Tip #1 – Make a List

 I often find that once I’ve created a list, I can feel my body relaxing a little.
 I’m also much more motivated to take action.
-I will often start with the easiest task and go from there.
+I’ll often start with the easiest task and go from there.

 Plus, I really enjoy the satisfaction that comes from crossing out an item on my to-do list.